finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 ## Portfolio Allocation <a name="portfolio-allocation"></a>

 $10000 is allocated to each of the 10 stocks, and any losses or gains are applied to this value, so that underperforming stocks take up a smaller portion of the portfolio, whilst overperforming stocks take up a larger portion.
 Any buy or sell signal sells and buys a stock with all of the money available to use for that stock.
+When buying and selling stocks, zero fees are assumed.

 ## Performance <a name="performance"></a>